Proxyfil/Cesium/README.md

 Minor fixes, anti-cheat protocols.
 Looking for data encryption and other security protocols to ensure bot safety, we talk about this later.

+- V1.5b | 29/04/2022

+Minors fixes, deleting tier1 and tier2 referrals, changed "link" to "answer", reward points system changed for events, creating script for automatical event end and event removal.
+This still in beta and should be confirmed by users.
+Leaderboard scale in now almost infinite (with tests sorted 1.000.000 users in 2 seconds)